aclap-dev/weh/README.md

 for the EJS resolution using the `--ejsdata` option.

-The EJS pre-processing occurs in a first place, so a file named `myscript.ts.ejs` will first be EJS-processed, then compiled using Typescript, and will endup in the build directory as `myscript.js`.
+The EJS pre-processing occurs in a first place, so a file named `myscript.ts.ejs` will first be EJS-processed, then compiled using Typescript, and will end up in the build directory as `myscript.js`.

 Any text file in the `src` directory can be processed with EJS, not only js and css-like.